Kris-Rose/High-School-Classwork/README.md

 # High-School-Classwork
-Work I completed in Pre-Ap, AP, or Advanced Computer Science classes
+The work I completed in my AP and Advanced Computer Science classes